ess-dmsc/graylog-logger/README.md

 ## To do
 The items in the following list is in no particular order.
 Suggestions and/or patches are welcome.

+* Log file rotation
+* UDP Messages
+* Integrate the fmt library?
-* Add more advanced logging features
+* Add example logging macros
-* Determine process name

 ## Changes